Mostafa-At-GitHub/Applied-Data-Science-With-Python/README.md

 and social network analysis techniques through popular python toolkits such as pandas, matplotlib, scikit-learn, nltk, and networkx to gain insight into their data.

-Course 1 - Introduction to Data Science in Python Course 2 - Applied Plotting, Charting & Data Representation in Python Course 3 - Applied Machine Learning in Python
+Course 1 - Introduction to Data Science in Python <br>
+Course 2 - Applied Plotting, Charting & Data Representation in Python <br>
+Course 3 - Applied Machine Learning in Python <br>
-Course 4 - Applied Text Mining in Python
+Course 4 - Applied Text Mining in Python <br>
-Course 5 - Applied Social Network Analysis in Python
+Course 5 - Applied Social Network Analysis in Python <br>